“A Stage Combat Class You’ll Want to Check Out!”

 There are also opportunities like the NYCSS Summer Intensive each year.

 More about Class

 The emphasis in class is put on learning the skills necessary to perform fights exceptionally.
 This is not a “certification course” as certificates are of minimal use to you in the industry.
 Where and how you train matters more.
 When auditioning for a fighting role, the stunt coordinator/fight director cares about what you can do.
-The more work you put into training, the better you will be and at the end of the day that is what will get you hired in fighting roles.
+The more work you put into training, the better you will be.
+THAT is what will get you hired in fighting roles.
 Remember that under performance stress, we do not rise to the level of our expectations; we drop to the level of our training.

 Once your skills reach the necessary level we choose a fight scene and start creating choreography to perform for stage or screen (depending on your focus).
-For example, RUN RABBIT, RUN was completed in 2012, which is a short film using students from this class.
-In May 2013 students from class performed a fight showcase called Aggressive Negotiations in NYC.
-Recently, No Walk in the Park was shot with students from class.
+For example, RUN RABBIT, RUN, No Walk in the Park and Poker Night (watch rehearsal for Poker Night too) were short films using students from this class.
+Several fight showcases have been performed in NYC such as Aggressive Negotiations, Fix the Tardis and This Time it’s Personal.

-This training is perfect for Stage and Screen actors, Opera performers, Directors and any kind of Storytellers.
+This training is perfect for Stage and Screen Actors, Dancers, Opera performers, Directors and any kind of Storytellers.
 It’s imperative that everyone learns how to use violence to enhance the characters and advance the story.

-For more information, pricing or if you have any questions please send an email to firstname.lastname@example.org or call 646.382.6945.
-You can find us on Facebook at NYC Stage & Screen Combat, Art of Combat, or subscribe to the newsletter below.
+For more information, pricing or if you have any questions please send an email to NycFilmFights@gmail.com or call 646.382.6945.
+You can find us on Facebook at NYC Combat for Screen & Stage, Art of Combat, or subscribe to the newsletter below.